Consdata/kouncil/README.md

 ### Consumer monitoring

 Monitoring your consumer groups is one of the most important things when dealing with Kafka.
 Are my consumers even connected to Kafka?
-Do the process process events?
+Do they process events?
 If so, how fast?
 How long until they finish their workload?
 Kouncil can help you answer all those questions.

 <p align="left">
   <img src=".github/img/kouncil_consumer_group.png" width="820">